xhajnal/DiPS_deploy/DiPS_Tool/README.txt

 ## MORE EXAMPLES
-We provide you with two more examples, 'parametric_die' and 'TBD'.
+We provide you with two more examples, 'parametric_die' and 'crowds'.
 Files locations and the procedure is the same.
 (Note:) When loading other models, please fix the values of constants in the model before running synthesis.
 We apologise for this inconvenience.
 (Note:) When using Rewards properties, please compute data intervals for these properties manually.